Restorative Dentistry

 Fillings

-One of the most common dental restorations is fillings.
+One of the most common dental restorations is dental fillings.
 When a cavity is minor, a filling can maintain the strength of the tooth and prevent the decay from growing.
 The process involves using a tooth-colored composite resin filling to seal any cracks or holes in the tooth.

 Dr. Matt will begin this procedure by delicately removing decay from your damaged tooth.
 Then he’ll fill in cleaned area with the composite resin.
 For both cosmetic and health reasons, our office uses composite fillings over traditional metal amalgam fillings.